RogCon founders from left to right: Kelley Dalby, Dr. Steven Petrou and Alex Nemiroff.

-Underwhelmed at the current standard of care and grim prognosis, the Founders set out to amass the world’s leading experts in epilepsy research and drug development to support and advance the Company’s efforts to identify new disease-modifying ways to treat SCN2A disease.
-This led to partnerships with key industry and academic institutions, including a collaboration with Ionis Pharmaceuticals, Inc. [Nasdaq: IONS] to harness their expertise in antisense oligonucleotide drug discovery.
+Underwhelmed at the current standard of care and grim prognosis, the Founders set out to amass the world’s leading experts in epilepsy research and drug development to support and advance the Company’s efforts to identify and bring to market new disease-modifying ways to treat SCN2A disease.
+This led to partnerships with key biopharma and academic institutions, including a collaboration with Ionis Pharmaceuticals, Inc. [Nasdaq: IONS] to harness their expertise in antisense oligonucleotide drug discovery.

-Today, the RogCon team consists of dedicated scientists, researchers and professionals, all guided by the singular goal of changing the lives of children and families impacted by mutations in SCN2A.
+Today, the RogCon team consists of dedicated scientists, researchers and professionals, advancing several new treatments to market and all guided by the singular goal of changing the lives of children and families impacted by mutations in SCN2A.

 In 2016, Ionis Pharmaceuticals (“Ionis”) [NASDAQ: IONS] and RogCon began a collaboration with the goal of developing new disease-modifying antisense oligonucleotide drugs to treat SCN2A disorders.

-Our co-founder, Dr. Steven Petrou, leads The Florey Institute of Neuroscience and Mental Health, one of the largest and most highly respected brain research centers in the world.
+Our co-founder, Dr. Steven Petrou, leads The Florey Institute of Neuroscience and Mental Health, one of the largest and most highly respected brain research centers, and the leading institute in the world for genetic epilepsy research.

 Dr. Ingrid Scheffer, AO, MBBS, Ph.D, FRACP, FAA, FRS